-Based on Langres, the pungent French washed-rind cheese, Edmund Tew is similarly ‘washed’ to give the cheese it’s characteristic orange colour.
-This also breaks down the edge of the cheese giving it a savoury farmyard buttery-ness to contrast its acidic, lactic core.
+Based on Langres, the pungent French washed-rind cheese, Edmund Tew is similarly ‘washed’ to give the cheese its characteristic orange colour.
+This also breaks down the outer surface of the cheese, giving it a savoury farmyard buttery-ness to contrast its acidic, lactic core.

 The name comes from a Mr Edmund Tew, who in 1829, was sent to Australia as a punishment for stealing cheese.

 Made by David Holton and Tim Jarvis on Commonwork Organic Farm in Chiddingstone, Kent.

 The Courtyard Dairy met Dave in 2018 when he attended, with several other cheese-makers, a cheese-making seminar to learn how to make ‘natural-cheese’ – i.e. that being made using starter cultures created on the producer’s farm [more about that here >].
 Dave paid for his attendance on the course in cheese; and the relationship between the two businesses was born.

 Australian-born, David Holton started out making cheese in the Yarra Valley, Australia.
 But after coming over to the Uk in 2010 for for a ‘quick’ internship visit to Neals Yard Dairy, he never left.
 After three years at Neals Yard, David returned to cheese-making, setting up Blackwoods Cheese in the centre of London, and was soon joined by fellow ex-Neal’s Yard employee Tim Jarvis.
 Sourcing their milk from Commonwork Organic Farm, they made their cheese in central London: a feta called Graceburn.
 But then an opportunity arose to move their cheese-making to Commonwork Farm itself, allowing them to be closer to where the cows are milked and giving them more space to grow their business to make a larger range of cheeses.